jbush001/NyuziProcessor/tests/compiler/README.md

 * The test script skips filenames that begin with underscore (used for known failing cases)
 * If you set the environment variable USE_VERILATOR, it uses the hardware model instead of the emulator.
-It skips tests with "noverilator" in the filename.
-This is used for tests that take too long to run in verilator.
+However, it skips tests with "noverilator" in the filename (used for tests that take too long to run in verilator).
 * Setting USE_HOSTCC builds a host binary, useful for checking that the test is valid.
 Some tests fail in this configuration because they use intrinsics that exist only for Nyuzi.
 TODO: should make this output CHECK comments with